 Six automated drink settings

 This 72-ounce Margaritaville machine pours directly into three independent 24-ounce blending stations combined for an impressive 700 watts of blending and shaving powers.
 To top it all off, a rotating ice chute at the top of the machine adds a bit of flair.
 It spins from one pitcher to the next while blending.

 Use the Tahiti unit to craft large batches or make a range of margaritas via the various blending stations and six automated drink settings.
 Beyond different flavors, like strawberry, mango, and jalapeño, this machine is also capable of making daiquiris, coladas, mudslides, mojitos, and smoothies.
-All components are dishwasher safe.

 Best Budget: Nostalgia Taco Tuesday Electric Lime Juicer & Margarita Kit